vibvinit/B2B_Telecom_Sales_Ops_Analysis/README.md

 A B2B telecom sales organisation needed visibility across four critical areas that were previously tracked in disconnected spreadsheets:

-- Are reps hitting quota and what's driving the gap?
+- Are reps hitting quota, and what's driving the gap?
 - Is there enough pipeline to cover next quarter's target?
 - Which customers are at risk of churning and why?
 - How does actual revenue track against forecast and budget?